memoization/Oculus-Home-Remitted/README.md

 2. Download the latest version of the [tool](https://github.com/memoization/Oculus-Home-Remitted/releases/latest).
 The tool is portable as there is no installer.
 3. Extract and launch *Home2Remitted.exe*.
 4. Use the *Set Executable* option then navigate to the *oculus-worlds* folder you extracted and select `Home2-Win64-Shipping.exe` located at `Home2\Binaries\Win64`. `Home2.exe` at the root should be ignored.
 5. Launch the Meta Link software and have its dash running.
+You will need to enable "Unknown sources" in the settings page.
 6. Use the *Launch Home* option in the tool.
 The Oculus Home process will now start and the tool will spin up its backend to take over.
 7. Now you should find yourself inside Oculus Home in a default home layout fully offline.